I was tired.

 In IMDB it was the lowest rated film on the entire site.
 None of the reviewers saw the same movie I saw.
 None of them were black.
 From views on politics to views on police brutality to views on race relations, black people see things very differently than does the establishment.
 So, too, with films and art.

 Like I said, I was tired.
-And when I finally got tired of shaking my fist at the sun, I decided to build an awning…with theatre seating, for my peeps.
+So, after years of shaking my fist at the sun, I finally decided to build an awning…with theatre seating, for my peeps.
 Enjoy.